epfl-ada/ada-2021-project-272/README.md

 > 2. Week 2:
     -	Train the RNN.
     -	Run opinion mining on the selected quotes.
-    -	Study how individual opinion has changed over time.
+    -	Study how individual opinions have changed over time.
-    -	Cluster speakers into sub-groups and study distributions of the opinions in each sub-group.
 >3.
 Week 3:
-    -
+    -	Cluster speakers into sub-groups and study distributions of the opinions in each sub-group.
+    -	Study origins of some catch phrases.
-> 4. Week 4:
+>4.
+Week 4:
+    -   Trace back first appearance of catch phrase.
+    -   Check similar quotes on same subject by each speaker.

 ## Team Organization:

-> 1. Antoine
-> 2. Elsa
-> 3. Nataliya
-> 4. Tikhon
+> 1. Antoine: prepare data for opinion mining.
+Run opinion mining on quotes.
+Trace original catch phrase.
+> 2. Elsa: Prepare data for RNN.
+Train RNN.
+Organize the data story.
+> 3. Nataliya: Preprocess the data.
+Run clustering algorithm.
+Check similar quotes to the catch phrase.
+> 3. Nataliya: Preprocess the data.
+Run clustering algorithm.
+Check similar quotes to the catch phrase.
+> 4. Tikhon: Extract twitter quotes.
+Study evolution of opinions.
+Organize the data story.

+## Questions to TAs:
+> We are not sure whether all the ideas we have are too much.
+Instead of working on the four ideas, should we instead focus our project on maybe two of them?
+Or are the four ideas together feasible for one project?